Eagle Lake Fishing Information

 VIDEOS SHOWING THE LAKE RISE 2017

-Lot's of chubs scattered in the water column right now.
+Lot's of chubs scattered in the water column over the depths.
+If you start catching chubs, move.
 Chubs are in three distinct stages.
 Stage 1 is large spawners, Stage 2 is what I call the "nursery" which is several years worth of tui chubs ranging in size from 4 to 8" with several "guardians" 11-12".
 Stage 3 is this years hatch.
 The chubs often "wall" up and protect the schools.
 The spawners protect the "nursery" and both protect the current year hatch.
 That's why you catch big chubs over the depths, smaller chubs in closer and trout will be in the fresh hatch.
 If you set your fish ID on it will show a ton of little fish with some medium fish in the "nursery".
 A "cloud" for this years hatch, and massive stacked blob of big fish between 7 and generally down to 47ft.
 I want the cloud with one or two big fish in it and the grebes want the small minnows for their youngsters...Look for a lot of baby grebes & you will find the smaller minnows.
 We have an over population of tui chub this year and personally, I have no idea if they are surviving my release.
 LoL.
 A lot of folks catching 15 to 20 tui chubs at every level and everywhere.
 Some stating that Eagle Lake has become a trophy tui chub fishery.
 I wouldn't argue with them.
 Foul hooking tui chubs 2 to 4 at a time means we have way too many and not enough predators to cull the numbers.
 We are seeing the result of reduced trout number over the last several years.
 Not enough trout to cull the tui chubs and keep the balance of the fishes in the lake.
 Perhaps we need a new biologist who actually spends more than a day here and there on this lake.
 The current one reduced our planting so much that there doesn't appear to be enough to cull the chubs.
 So I'm doing my fair share of culling and I seriously doubt that if everyone did we still would not put a dent in the population and it isn't like there isn't another billion tui chubs to take their place.
 We'll see if we keep catching tui chubs everywhere.
 If so, basically we have a problem.

 Just because we got a little water in the lake this year, doesn't mean we don't still have dangerous rock piles to be aware of and the channel is getting shallower every week.
 So be careful out there.
 The trout are a long way away right now.
 In their summer haunts & over the depths and about a 5 gallon round trip back and forth in a boat.
 We are still 11ft lower than our prime, the northern basins are still quite shallow and the water is very brackish.
 We won't know how far north the trout might come until water temps cool down enough to tempt them.